PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - Amount
   - Applicable only when `Minimum Annual Fee` = `Yes`
   - It is mandatory and amount input field.
 Decimal is not allowed.
+- Notes
+  - It is a free form text input field.

 ### Add Fee Details